Baked Teriyaki Salmon is an easy dish that doesn't take long to cook up. A few simple steps and dinner is on the table.

 How To Cook Baked Teriyaki Salmon

 First, inspect the salmon.
-Does the salmon smell fresh?
+Who does the salmon smell, fresh?

 Tip: Salmon is a type of fish known as fatty fish.
-When it comes to fatty fish they will have a stronger smell then a normal white fish.
+When it comes to fatty fish it will have a stronger smell than a white fish.

 Next step, press on the salmon filet (the meat), does the fish flesh bounce back?
 Does it leave a dent?

-If you decide to leave the skin on here’s a cool way to add flavor deeper into the fish plus offers a nice presentation.
-The skin also helps keep the salmon moist and harder for it to dry out.
+If you decide to leave the skin on, here's a cool way to add flavor deeper into the fish, plus a nice presentation.
+The skin helps keep the salmon moist and makes it harder to dry out.
 You can always peel off the salmon skin once the fish is cooked.

-Start by bending the salmon into shape in photo below
+Steps - start by bending the salmon into shape as shown in the photo below

-Season the salmon with kosher salt on all sides
+A missed step at times.
+Season the salmon on all sides.

 Here's where things get interesting as you may have never tried this technique before.